The rules on processing of personal data are set out in the General Data Protection Regulation (the “GDPR”).

 Who are we?

-Gold Property Development Ltd is the data controller and our nominated contact is Mandy Bell.
+Gold Property Development Ltd is the data controller.
 This means we decide how your personal data is processed and for what purposes.
 You can contact us at the office: email@example.com or 01959 543810.

 The purpose(s) of processing your personal data